What Would a Government Shutdown Do to the IRS?

 IRS tax concerns

-So, a question was whether IRS enforcement activity and process improvement would halt if the federal government shut down.
+So, a question has been whether IRS enforcement activity and process improvement would halt if the federal government shut down.
 And what services would be shuttered?
-Here’s what you need to know.

-Before looking at the specifics of the IRS contingency plan, it's important to note that the last government shutdown, feared for mid-March was averted.
-President Biden signed a stopgap bill that keeps the federal government funded for a while.
+Before looking at the specifics of the IRS contingency plan, it's important to note that the latest government shutdown, feared for the beginning of October was averted.

-- The next key funding deadline was March 22, 2024, for lawmakers on Capitol Hill to have a government funding agreement in place.
+- The next key funding deadline is December 20, 2024, for lawmakers on Capitol Hill to reach a continuing resolution to fund the government.

 What happens if the government shuts down?